krlito/filemonitor-node/README.md

     var options = {
       target: "./docs/myfile.txt",
       listeners: {
-        all_events: onFileModified
+        all_events: onFileEvent
       }
     }

     filemon.watch(options);
 ```

-First, the module is instantiated.
-Then, an options object is set including a target file and a callback function in case any event is captured.
+In the previous example, the module was instantiated.
+Then, an options object is set including a target file and a callback function in case an event is captured.
 Finally, `filemon.watch(options)` is called to start monitoring.

 ###Event Object
-Each time an event is captured, its assigned callback is called with an event object as argument.
+Each time an event is captured, its callback is called passing an event object as argument.
 This object has the following properties:
 - **filename** is a string with the relative path to the watched file/directory.
 - **eventId** is a string whose value is one of the events names described in *Events* section.
 - **isDir** is `true` if what is being watched is a directory.
 Otherwise, `false`.